Heydon, Norfolk: 18th and 19th centuries

 By the village green there is an 18th-century public house – The Earle Arms – which is grade II listed and has a "Regionally Important Historic Interior".
 It was until circa 1845 called the Lion and Lamb.
 It is believed that a pub has existed at this location since the 16th century, and was a coaching inn.
 The front elevation of the building features a wood sculpture of Mary Read, an 18th-century pirate, believed to originate from that century.

 There was a common, located to the northwest of the village, until enclosed into Heydon Park by the mid-19th century.
 The early 19th-century expansion of the Park also resulted in the closure to the public of the through-road, shown on the Tithe map (c.
 1836–50) that ran from the northwest at Corpusty Road, along/through the common, passing the parish church and Earle Arms coaching inn (along a stretch that remains a highway), then across/around the village green and then passing Heydon Grange and Park Farm to the southeast at Dog Corner; resulting in the village since being only accessible by public highway via the one road from the south.

 The village had a school, built 1840-2 and closed in 1962; located on The Street, it has been converted to housing.

 The area was served by the Bluestone railway station from 1883 to 1916; the line, now dismantled, ran through the northeast edge of the parish, roughly parallel to the B1149 road.
 Other nearby stations were at Cawston (closed 1952) and Corpusty (closed 1959).
+Also in 1883, the church acquired an organ, built by Wordsworth and Maskell, of Leeds, and donated by General Edward Bulwer in memory of his wife.
+Unusually for this period of English organ-building, the organ has a reversed console, in which the organist faces out into the church.
+It was restored in 2021-2022.

 The village retains an old-fashioned character with no new buildings having been added since the well house commemorating the Golden Jubilee of Queen Victoria was built in 1887.
 The Jubilee Memorial Well House is an example of Tudor Revival architecture and is grade II listed.

 The population of the parish of Heydon increased from 296 in 1801 to a recorded peak of 350 in 1831.
 With the reduction in agricultural labour, and the draw of the working class to urban areas in Britain's industrial revolution, the population then fell to 205 in 1891.